HSF/hsf.github.io/_gsocproposals/2018/proposal_CVMFSWebAssembly.md

 The emscripten JavaScript sources should be extended by a custom, new file system implementation.
 The new file system implementation should be able to understand CernVM-FS repositories and to load data from them.
-That will require, amongst other things, getting information from sqlite files and zlib decompression implemented in JaveScript (or compiled from C into JavaScript/wasm).
+That will require, amongst other things, getting information from sqlite files and zlib decompression implemented in JavaScript (or compiled from C into JavaScript/wasm).

 ## Expected results